(See also Overview of Transplantation.)

 Blood is preferred to bone marrow as a source because the procedure is less invasive and the number (count) of blood cells returns to normal more quickly.
 Stem cells from umbilical cords are usually used only in children because umbilical cord blood does not contain enough stem cells to use in adults.

-Stem cell transplantation can be used as part of the treatment for blood disorders such as leukemia, certain types of lymphoma (including Hodgkin lymphoma), aplastic anemia, thalassemia, sickle cell disease, and some congenital metabolic or immunodeficiency disorders (such as chronic granulomatous disease).
+Although stem cells in theory can become any other type of cell, in practice, stem cell transplantation is used mainly as part of the treatment for blood disorders such as leukemia, certain types of lymphoma (including Hodgkin lymphoma), aplastic anemia, thalassemia, sickle cell disease.
+Sometimes stem cell transplantation is used for congenital metabolic or immunodeficiency disorders (such as chronic granulomatous disease).

 Stem cell transplants may also be given to people who have been treated with high doses of chemotherapy or radiation therapy for certain cancers.
 Such treatments destroy bone marrow, which produces stem cells.
 Occasionally, stem cell transplants can be used to replace bone marrow cells that are destroyed during treatment of cancers in organs, such as breast cancer or neuroblastoma (a common childhood cancer that develops from nerve tissue).
 Doctors are studying how to use stem cell transplantation to treat some autoimmune disorders, such as multiple sclerosis.